 My Complete, Honest, Unfiltered Review of the Royal Hawaiian Hotel

 The clear, turquoise water and tan sand immediately gave me my answer.
 I walked down the long stretch of sand as far as my exhaustion would take me and stopped to stare at the giant pink palace exuding elegance and luxury in front of me.
-My mission for my return to Hawaii would to be stay here with my family and bask in the luxury there.
+My mission for my return to Hawaii would to be stay here with my family and find the best things to do in Oahu.
 This is my completely honest, unfiltered review of The Royal Hawaiian Hotel.

 Historic Background of the Famous Royal Hawaiian Hotel

 The Royal Hawaiian Hotel is a stunning example of classic Hawaiian architecture deemed a National Historic Landmark.
 The Royal Hawaiian Hotel stands where the palace once stood of King Kamehameha I, the King of Hawaii.
 It was recreated into a hotel in 1927 and unique architecture has a distinct Spanish-Moorish style, with its signature pink façade rising six stories above the beach.

 Walking up the stairs to The Royal Hawaiian Hotel you are immediately welcomed by the sweet, floral scent of its signature Tahitian Gardenia.
 You are gifted a kukui nut lei which symbolizes the traditional welcome and hospitality of the Hawaiian people.
 The check in area is decorated by historic memorabilia housed in glass cases.
 Looking in, you see pictures and guest books of yesteryear signed by famous patrons such as Theodore Roosevelt, Marilyn Monroe, and Shirley Temple.